 Gross Income Exclusion for Eligible Retired Public Safety Workers

-If you answered yes to all three of these questions, you may be able to exclude up to $3,000 from your gross taxable income for those health insurance dollars you paid.
+If you answered yes to both of these questions, you may be able to exclude up to $3,000 from your gross taxable income for those health insurance dollars you paid.

 The Pension Protection Act of 2006 includes a provision that permits eligible retired public safety workers to exclude health insurance premiums of up to $3,000 per year from their taxable income.
 To qualify, a retired public safety worker must have retired on or after normal retirement age, or due to disability.
-In addition, the premiums for the health insurance must be deducted directly from a qualified retirement plan, like MainePERS, and must be remitted directly to the insurance provider.
+The premiums for the health insurance may be deducted directly from a qualified retirement plan, like MainePERS, and be remitted directly to the insurance provider, or you can pay those premiums directly to your insurance provider using your retirement benefit income.
 If you think you qualify, please contact your tax advisor for additional information including how to claim the exclusion.